 Yasmin is developing her practice in public inquiries; she is currently working on the Infected Blood Inquiry on behalf of the Department of Health and Social Care.
-Previously, Yasmin has worked on behalf of the Foreign and Commonwealth Office in relation to the litigation arising from the death of Harry Dunn and was requested to work on a personal injury case involving several government departments.
+Previously, Yasmin has worked on behalf of the Foreign, Commonwealth and Development Office in relation to the litigation arising from the death of Harry Dunn and was requested to work on a personal injury case involving several government departments.

 Yasmin welcomes instructions in all areas of civil law.